TORRESDESIGN/100-days-of-code/log.md

 ```
 I'll have to look into the blog and see if anyone has a clear understanding of the instructions/results wanted.

 **Thoughts:** I'm a mix bag of emotions right now.
-I was able to code what i thought the instructions wanted, but there something else wanted as well that is not clear in the instructions.
+I was able to code what i thought the instructions wanted, but there's something else wanted as well that is not clear in the instructions.

 **Link to tweet:** [Daniel Torres Day5](https://twitter.com/RoosterMonster/status/950634093456146432)